-Understanding the Interstate route numbering system, Interstate Mile Markers, and Interstate Interchange Exit Numbers will result in improved navigation and safety for motorists, as well as a better understanding of the messages shown on Dynamic Message Signs and broadcast on Highway Advisory Radio stations.
+Understanding the interstate route, interstate mile marker, and interchange exit numbering systems improves navigation and safety for motorists, as well as provides a better understanding of the messages shown on Dynamic Message Signs and traffic updates on radio, television, social media and mobile apps.

-When traveling in unfamiliar territory, Interstate route numbers will provide a clue as to your location and direction of travel.
+Interstate route numbers provide a clue as to location and direction of travel.

-One or two digit even-numbered Interstates are east-west routes, the numbers generally increasing from south (I-10) to north (I-94).
-In Indiana, a state with many east-west routes, I-64 is in Southern Indiana and I-80, I-90, and I-94 are in Northern Indiana.
-Furthermore, routes ending with a “0” are long-distance, generally transcontinental Interstates (I-70, I-80, and I-90 in Indiana).
+One- or two-digit even-numbered interstates are east-west routes, the numbers generally increasing from south (I-10) to north (I-94).
+In Indiana, a state with many east-west routes, I-64 is in southern Indiana and I-80, I-90, and I-94 are in northern Indiana.
+Routes ending with a zero, such as I-70, I-80 and I-90 in Indiana are long-distance, generally transcontinental interstates.

-One or two digit odd-numbered Interstates are north-south routes, with numbers generally increasing from west (I-5 along the West Coast) to east (I-95 along the East Coast).
-Routes ending with a “5” are long-distance north-south Interstates (I-65 in Indiana).
+One- or two-digit odd-numbered interstates are north-south routes, with numbers generally increasing from west (I-5 along the Pacific coast) to east (I-95 along the Atlantic coast).
+Routes ending with a 5 are long-distance north-south interstates, such as I-65 in Indiana.

-Three digit Interstates connect or branch off of mainline Interstates.
-If the first of the three digits is an even number, the Interstate usually connects to another Interstate at both ends, most often as a beltway or loop around a city (I-265, I-275, I-465, I-469, and I-865 are Indiana examples).
-If the first of the three digits is an odd number, the Interstate is usually a spur route that connects with an Interstate at only one end (I-164 is Indiana’s only spur route).
+Three-digit interstates connect or branch off of mainline interstates.
+If the first of the three digits is an even number, the interstate usually connects to another interstate at both ends, most often as a beltway or loop around a city (I-265, I-275, I-465, I-469, and I-865 are Indiana examples).
+If the first of the three digits is an odd number, the interstate is usually a spur route that connects with an interstate at only one end.

-On one or two digit Interstates, the numbering always begins at the south state line (for north-south Interstates) or the west state line (for east-west Interstates).
-Thus, Mile Marker 1 on I-65 is just north of the Kentucky State Line and Mile Marker 261 is near I-65’s northern terminus at I-90 in Northwest Indiana.
-Likewise, Mile Marker 1 on I-70 is just east of the Illinois State Line and Mile Marker 156 is just west of the Ohio State Line.
-In other words, Mile Marker numbers always get larger as you travel north or east on one or two digit Interstates.
+On one- or two-digit interstates, the numbering always begins at the south state line (for north-south interstates) or the west state line (for east-west interstates).
+Thus, Mile Marker 1 on I-65 is just north of the Kentucky state line and Mile Marker 261 is near I-65’s northern terminus at I-90 in northwest Indiana.
+Likewise, Mile Marker 1 on I-70 is just east of the Illinois state line and Mile Marker 156 is just west of the Ohio state line.
+Mile marker numbers always get larger as you travel north or east on one- or two-digit interstates.

-If an Interstate originates within a state, the numbering begins from the location where the road begins in the south or west.
-For example, Mile Marker 1 on I-164 near Evansville is near the southern terminus of I-164 at US 41, and Mile Marker 20 is near the northern terminus of I-164 near I-64.
-I-469 near Fort Wayne follows the same numbering convention, with Mile Marker 1 near its south junction with I-69 and Mile Marker 30 near its north junction with I-69.
-Likewise, I-265 in Southern Indiana near Louisville features Mile Marker 1 near its western terminus with I-64 and Mile Marker 6 near its eastern terminus with I-65.
-Finally, Mile Marker 1 of I-865 northwest of Indianapolis is near its western terminus with I-65 and Mile Marker 4 is near its eastern terminus with I-465.
+If an interstate originates within a state, the numbering begins from the location where the road begins in the south or west.
+For example, Mile Marker 1 on I-469 near Fort Wayne is near the south junction with I-69 and Mile Marker 30 is near the north junction with I-69.
+Likewise, I-265 in southern Indiana near Louisville features Mile Marker 1 near its western terminus with I-64 and Mile Marker 6 near its eastern terminus with I-65.
+Finally, Mile Marker 1 of I-865, northwest of Indianapolis, is near its western terminus with I-65 and Mile Marker 4 is near its eastern terminus with I-465.

-A third, key indicator of location is the Exit Number of an interchange, complementing the Mile Markers on an Interstate.
+A third, key indicator of location is the exit number of an interchange, which complements the mile markers on an interstate.

-The Exit Number of an interchange is linked to the Mile Markers so that the number on the Mile Marker is the same as the interchange Exit Number.
-Knowing the interchange Exit Numbers is a great aid in navigation and trip planning.
+The exit number of an interchange is linked to the mile markers, so that the interchange exit number is the same as the mile marker number.
+Knowing interchange exit numbers is a great aid in navigation and trip planning.
 For example, Exit 103 on I-65 (Southport Road in Indianapolis) is at or very close to Mile Marker 103 on I-65.
-If you are northbound and your destination is Exit 253 on I-65 (US 30 in Northwest Indiana), you know it is 150 miles to your destination.
-Most maps display interchange Exit Numbers.
+If you start a trip at I-65 Exit 103 and your destination is I-65 Exit 253 in northwest Indiana, you know it is approximately 150 miles to your destination.
+Most maps display interchanges.

-Interchange Exit Numbers are also very valuable if a route crosses an Interstate more than once.
-This is especially true on circumferential routes such as I-465, with many routes having two junctions with I-465 on opposite sides of Indianapolis.
-Multiple crossing of the same route with one Interstate also occurs in rural areas of Indiana.
+Interchange exit numbers are also very valuable if a route crosses an interstate more than once.
+This is especially true on circumferential routes such as I-465, where many routes cross the highway twice on opposite sides of Indianapolis.
+Multiple crossings of the same route with one interstate also occurs in rural areas of Indiana.
 For example, I-65 features four interchanges with US 231 (Exit 193, Exit 201, Exit 205, and Exit 247).
-Knowing the Exit Number eliminates confusion as to which junction with a cross route you are actually near or looking for.
+Knowing the exit number eliminates confusion regarding a specific location.